Click here to view a representative sample of published research from our lab.

 Through this research, we work with educators, forensic investigators (i.e., police & social workers), in an effort to better understand the cognitive and social (i.e., interviewing style used) factors that might affect the accuracy of a child's eyewitness testimony.

-Our research generally has two main applications:
+Our research generally has three main applications:

 Children's Memory and the Classroom